ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

 //===========================
 //===========================   「 Feature 」     ※ Mediator
         Responsibilities(+|-):
-+Benefits
--Drawbacks
++Is the intermediary step between **extracting raw data** and **making the links between this data** +Makes instances get linked with other instances that relate to each other to later find their types +Uses the other Managers that store data to be facilitated to other classes -Drawbacks

-「 Scenario 」     ※ Resolution of type of components of the MethodInstance
+「 Scenario 」     ※ Resolution of type of components of the MethodInstances
 Given:
         -Analysis of all code files FINISHED
         -InheritanceDictionary completed